About Fontana

 Board of Directors

-- Chris Shook, Chair
+- Chris Shook, Co-Chair

 - Kim Melvin, Treasurer